 One way to integrate a digital envelope system into your finances is by using no-fee online banking that allows you to create envelopes or checking accounts for different categories of business expenses.

-With this set up, you can transfer the appropriate amount of funds into each envelope or checking account, track your spending and make sure that you don’t go over budget.
+Multiple bank account budgeting makes it easy to allocate the appropriate amount of funds into each envelope or checking account, track your spending, and make sure that you don’t go over budget.

 Here are some business banking platforms that allow you to use this methodology. 👇